joedski/gulp-tutorial/README.md

 2. __Initial gulpfile:__ Added a task that tells you you've done it.
 	- A task named `default` is added, which simply logs the message "Gulp is running!"
 	- To test this, the command `gulp` is executed in the current directory.
+3. __Exploring Gulp Tasks:__ Building up Tasks using the basic Gulp functions of `gulp.task`, `gulp.src`, `gulp.dest`, and `gulp.watch`.
+	- Gulp task `copy`: Piping a `gulp.src` call straight into `gulp.dest`.
+		- Copies the HTML files right in `source/` into `public/`.
+	- Gulp task `watch`: Running a certain task or function whenever files matching a blob change by using `gulp.watch`.
+		- In this case, created two watches, one which watchs all the JS files, and one which watches all the SCSS files.
+Changing any of either of those two will call the respective task or function.
+		- Just as an initial test, the optional options object was omitted.